xinggao1/sdc/CarND-Path-Planning-Project/README.md

 ![MPC driving](pic/pic1.png)

 ## Goals
-In this project your goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
-It will be provided that the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
-The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
-The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
-Also the car s hould not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.
+* Safely navigate around a virtual highway with other traffic
+* Pass slower traffic when possible
+* Avoid hitting other cars
+* Driving inside of the marked road lanes  unless changing lanes
+* Total acceleration < 10 m/s^2 and jerk < 10 m/s^3.

+## Input
+* Car's localization
+* Sensor fusion data of other cars
+* Sparse map list of waypoints around the highway

 ## Code